ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-3-2.md

-Chapter 3: Building Inner Strength for Sales Success: Strategies for Managing Stress and Adversity
+Strategies for Managing Stress and Adversity
 ==================================================================================================

 In this chapter, we will explore strategies for managing stress and adversity in sales.
 Salespeople face numerous challenges on a daily basis, from tough competition to rejection and setbacks.
 Developing resilience and learning how to manage stress effectively is crucial for success in sales.